 (f) Immigration specialists. - Accredited representatives should not be confused with non-lawyer "immigration specialists," visa consultants, and "notarios."
 See Chapter 2.7 (Immigration Specialists).
-Accredited representatives must be expressly accredited by and must be employed by a nonprofit institution specifically recognized by OLAP.
+Accredited representatives must be expressly accredited by the Board and must be employed by a nonprofit institution specifically recognized by the Board.

-(g) Verification. - To verify that an individual has been accredited by OLAP, the public can either:
+(g) Verification. - To verify that an individual has been accredited by the Board, the public can either:

-- consult the Recognition & Accreditation rosters at EOIR's website, or - contact the R&A Coordinator (see Appendix B (Directory))
+- o consult the Recognition & Accreditation rosters at EOIR's website, or - o contact the R&A Program Coordinator (see Appendix B (Directory))